Psalm 119 has a lot in it for survivors of abuse

 But you are near, O LORD,

-and all your commandments are true.155 Salvation is far from the wicked,
+(155) Salvation is far from the wicked,

-for they do not seek your statutes.158 I look at the faithless with disgust,
+(158) I look at the faithless with disgust,

 because they do not keep your commands.

-Two, 2-word, cries or screams, “help me” and “save me”.
+1. Two, 2-word, cries or screams, “help me” and “save me”.
 Only God knows how many times God has heard those cries / screams.
 God’s timing is not my timing, but through the willingness of people and moving of events, God has helped me, God has saved me.
 I now live in freedom.
-I love what ‘freedom’ looks and smells and feels like.
+I love what “freedom” looks and smells and feels like.
 Still, it is a daily choice, to stand firm in who I am discovering myself to be.
 And still, God continues to help and save me.
-But I don’t scream in desperation, and plead for help because I think I’ll lose my mind, any more.
+But I don’t scream in desperation, and plead for help because I think I’ll lose my mind, anymore.

+2. Hear, Hear, where is my Gavel?
 These are great words with much power.
 I love them all.

-69-70 The insolent smear me with lies,
+[Psalm 119:69-70 ESV] The insolent smear me with lies,

 but with my whole heart I keep your precepts;

-their heart is unfeeling like fat, ( seared conscience)
+their heart is unfeeling like fat, (seared conscience)

-78 Let the insolent be put to shame,
+[Psalm 119:78 ESV] Let the insolent be put to shame,

 because they have wronged me with falsehood;